gutuJosh/bancomail-cold-email-platform/README.md

 1. Log in to your Woodpecker account
 2. Navigate to Settings → API
 3. Generate or copy your API key
+4. Assign the key to NEXT_PUBLIC_AUTHENTICATION_KEY variable in .env file
-4. Use this key to log in to the application
+5. Use this key to log in to the application

 ## Support